 Race History: In 2012, the Rite Aid Cleveland Marathon weekend celebrated its 35th year.
 The events have changed and expanded over the years — which included the addition of the half-marathon years back.
 That’s the event I ran in 2012.
 A full-marathon, 10K, 5K and kids run are also offered as part of race weekend.
+This is a full review of the Cleveland Half Marathon.

 Date & Time: The 2012 main event was held on Sunday, May 20.
 For 2013, race weekend is May 18 and 19.
 Race start for the full and half was 7 a.m. with the 10K following at 7:15 a.m.
 The 5K was held the day before at 8 a.m.